You will find lots of information below about the subject and how the department operates.

 Cambridge Nationals Level ½ in Creative iMedia - https://www.ocr.org.uk/qualifications/cambridge-nationals/creative-imedia-level-1-2-j834/

-Our sixth form students study the BTEC National Extended Certificate in Information Technology.
+Our sixth form students can choose to study the AAQ BTEC National Extended Certificate in Information Technology.
 BTEC courses prepares students well for further study or employment with a vocational approach.
 Students learn to balance portfolio units with exam-based work, requiring them to manage their time effectively.
 Students follow a two-year course that will see them completing four units of work, which includes the following:

 Unit 1 – Information Technology Systems – this will be externally assessed through an exam.